 - Novare Res: Impressive bottle list, we recommend pairing your beverage with the local cheese and meats.

 - Portland is proud of its Irish heritage.
 The city boasts several Irish pubs.
-And if you’re an expertly pulled pint of Guinness you’re in the mood for, Brian Boru and the Snug are two of the best places to go.
+And if you’re in the mood for an expertly pulled pint of Guinness, Brian Boru and the Snug are two of the best places to go.
+If you’re at the latter and served by a bartender that takes no guff, that’s Michelle and she’s awesome.

 Find a taxi and transportation?
-Portland is a very walkable city but in the event the New England weather conspires against us—and while we wait for Uber to make its Real Portland debut—here are a few ways to get around:
+Portland is a very walkable city but in the event the New England weather conspires against us, here are a few ways to get around:

 - ASAP Taxi: (207) 791-2727